Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/advanced/collectives.rst

     result = torch.tensor(10 * fabric.global_rank)

     # Every process gathers the tensors from all other processes
-    # and concatenates the result:
+    # and stacks the result:
     result = fabric.all_gather(data)
     print("Result of all-gather:", result)  # tensor([ 0, 10, 20, 30])